rkgIITBh/data-structures.github.io/HTML/hashingByChaining.md

 </p>
 Therefore, the average time complexity of an unsuccessful search is (1 + $$\alpha/2$$) <br>

-We did not address the issue of programming.
-However, hashing by separate chaining does not require much complex programming.
+Hashing by separate chaining does not require much complex programming.
 We have already learned about programming with linked lists.
 The computations concerning hash functions are pretty simple. we provide some coding hints below.
 We create hash table as an array of linked nodes.
-Each node has two fields: data and next.
-So, we can store the elements mapping to same hash value as a chain.
+Each node has two
+fields: $$data$$ and $$next$$.
+So, we can store the elements mapping to same hash value as a chain. <br>

 ```
 // We define a hash table of size 10.
 // Modifying TABLE_SIZE, one can create a bigger table.